pololu/rpicsim/docs/Flaws.md

 _MPLAB X versions affected: all tested versions_

-Setting a pin's LATx bit before its clearing its TRISx bit is the proper way to turn on an output pin without causing glitches.
+Updating a pin's LATx bit before its clearing its TRISx bit is the proper way to turn on an output pin without causing glitches.
 However, if you set the two bits in that order then {RPicSim::Pin#driving_low?} always seems to return true even if the pin is actually driving high.

 This flaw is tested in `spec/integration/pin_spec.rb`.